 Chicken and dumplings are typically made with small chunks of chicken cooked in broth with homemade bread, usually made from biscuit dough.

-Generous portions are offered with dinner entrees.
+And the good news is, generous portions are offered with the dinner entrees.

-How old is the Old Mill Restaurant in Pigeon Forge?
+How old is The Old Mill Restaurant in Pigeon Forge?

-The history of the Old Mill itself began nearly 200 years ago with local farmers and a gristmill along the Little Pigeon River.
+The history of The Old Mill itself began nearly 200 years ago with local farmers and a gristmill along the Little Pigeon River.

 Early settlers to the area built the Lewis Mill in 1830 to grind corn.

-The historic Old Mill took its name in 1952, according to the Old Mill website.
+The historic Old Mill took its name in 1952, according to The Old Mill website.

 Today, additional eateries around Old Mill Square include the Pottery House Cafe, Old Mill Creamery, Old Mill Candy Kitchen and Old Forge Distillery.

-Shops around Old Mill Square include the Old Mill General Store, Old Mill Farmhouse Kitchen, Pigeon River Pottery and Sassafras.
+Shops around Old Mill Square include The Old Mill General Store, Old Mill Farmhouse Kitchen, Pigeon River Pottery and Sassafras.

-Directions to the Old Mill Restaurant
+Planning your visit to The Old Mill Restaurant

 The Old Mill Restaurant is located at Red Light 7.
 If you’re coming from Sevierville, you’ll turn left.
 If you’re coming from Gatlinburg, you’ll turn right.